British newspapers accuse Bolsonaro of using the queen's funeral as a platform

-already the AP News, says the following: “Bolsonaro seeks votes before the queen’s funeral”.
-O AAwith the following headline: “President of Brazil met with protesters in London before the queen’s funeral”.
+J o AP Newssays the following: “Bolsonaro seeks votes before the queen’s funeral”.

+O AAhas the following headline: “Brazilian President Meets with Protesters in London Before Queen’s Funeral”.

 O The Times wrote that Bolsonaro “took advantage of his trip to the queen’s funeral to show his country how expensive fuel is in London”.